sf-wdi-44/project-01/planning.md

 Start with the basics of your view:

 * [ ] An `index.html` file with static data directly in the file.
-* [ ] Create a Handlebars client-side template based on the HTML structure.
+* [ ] Create a client-side template based on the HTML structure.
 * [ ] Use the template to display dynamic data from a temporary array on the client-side.
 * [ ] Run `npm init` to set up your Node/Express app.
 * [ ] Install necessary node modules, and set up boilerplate Express app.